5 years on, key #MeToo voices take stock of the movement

 “I think the MeToo movement definitely gave predators pause to act on their inclinations,” she said.
 “I think that they have been warned.
 And so they are less likely to do it, but I do think they’re still doing it.”

-At times, yes, she regrets coming forward.
-She worries about the effects on her children, now 7 and 5 — her youngest was only weeks old when the case exploded.
+At times, yes, she had regrets about coming forward.
+She worried about the effects on her children, now 7 and 5 — her youngest was only weeks old when the case exploded.
 But it was also her children that made her realize she had to fight.

 “In the end, to make a bigger change for women and for children — for your child, and for my children — it was important that I step up and do it,” she said.